YggdrasiI/RPIMotionDetection/README.md

 2. Raspivid (see apps/raspivid/ ) is a modification of the official raspivid applications.
 It was extended by the OpenGL functionalities of raspistill.
-The output of founded blobs is realised as OpenGL texture, thus be sure to activate the OpenGL output if you start the application.
+The output of founded blobs is realized as OpenGL texture, thus be sure to activate the OpenGL output if you start the application.
 Notes:
 • This app is currently only in an EXPERIMENTAL phase!